nuxt/content/docs/content/en/writing.md

 Since `@nuxt/content` operates under the assumption all Markdown is provided by the author (and not via third-party user submission), sources are processed in full (tags included), with a couple of caveats from [rehype-raw](https://github.com/rehypejs/rehype-raw):

-1. You need to use your components as kebak case:
+1. You need to use your components as kebab case:

 ```html
 Use <my-component> instead of <MyComponent>